 Prophylactic antibiotics are not necessary during endometrial sampling for the prevention of surgical site infection or bacterial endocarditis.

+To begin the procedure, the patient should be undressed from the waist down and remain covered with a sheet to maintain modesty.
+The patient should only be uncovered as necessary for the procedure and should remain covered until properly positioned.
 The first part of the procedure is non-sterile.
 The patient is first placed in the lithotomy position, and a bimanual examination is done to determine the uterine size and position of the uterus.
 The speculum can now be inserted to allow for cervical visualization.
 Of note, if a Pap smear is necessary, this is an ideal time to obtain the appropriate samples before continuing the procedure.
-Once visualized, the cervix can be anesthetized and cleansed by spraying a 20 percent benzocaine spray for 5 seconds then applying an iodine solution.
+Once visualized, the cervix can be anesthetized and cleansed by spraying a 20 percent benzocaine spray for 5 seconds and then applying an iodine solution.
 At this time, it is appropriate to wash hands and don sterile gloves.